 Keeping our Home Clean

 As most small villages in the Andes mountains, La Mesenia is composed of dispersed homes along the San Juan Antioquia river.
-Since their construction, houses lack adequate drains and management of waste water.
-All houses allow the wastewater to flow freely into waterways which in turn contaminate the San Juan Antioquia river.and its tributaries
+Since they were built, houses lack adequate waste water and sewer management systems.
+All houses allow the waste water to flow freely into waterways which in turn contaminate the San Juan Antioquia river and its tributaries

-THC has started a project to install modern septic tank systems to treat wastewater to avoid contamination of waterways in 25 houses of La Mesenia village.
+THC began in 2018 a project to install modern septic tank sewer systems to treat waste water to avoid contamination of waterways in 25 households of La Mesenia village.
 An inventory of homes and the number of people inhabiting each house has been done in order to determine the septic tank size to be installed.
-At the school and church, a larger capacity system will be installed.
-Every household will receive training in the maintenance and cleaning of the system in order to have an adequate management of wastewater.
-Installation of the first system at the school will start in early 2018.
+At the school and church, a larger capacity system was installed.
+Once installed, each household receives training on the maintenance and clean-up of the system in order to have an adequate management of waste water.

 Impact on Conservation

 THC is committed to protecting water sheds by conserving Andean rainforests and avoiding contamination of the waterways by communities.
-We are looking for donors to support this health impacting environmental project.
+We are looking for donors to support and expand this health impacting environmental project.